Things to see and do

 Step inside the Great Tower and immerse yourself in a medieval palace like no other.

 Be transported to a world of courtly intrigue and royal ambition, as you experience the vibrant colour and rich furnishings of one of medieval England's most important castles.
-Finally, meet costumed characters like Queen Eleanor of Aquitaine - on select days - that bring the era to life.
+Discover the replica medieval kitchen in the basement and enjoy the spectacular views from the roof.

 Find out more